YuukanOO/uniformcss.com/docs/fundamentals/modules.md

 ## Disabling Modules

 By default, Uniform CSS comes with all modules enabled.
-To exclude all or individual modules, include its name in the exclude key inside your configuration.
+To exclude all or individual modules, include its name in the exclude setting of your configuration.

 ```scss
 // styles.scss